RoyYotam/Computer-Network-Lab-1/readme.txt

     Converts the file's data into a data structure, used to retrieve them for the server's initialization.

 (4) HttpResponse - Handles the logic of Http responses.
-    Responsible for returning Http responses when needed.
-    Utilizes the seperate HttpResponseHelper class.
+    Responsible for returning Http responses when needed.ֿ Utilizes the seperate HttpResponseHelper class.

 (5) HttpResponseHelper - Generates Http responses for the HTTPResponse class to return.